vagabon-09/The-Note/README.md

 # My-Notes
 A Simple note taking application for android users .
 Notation is a simple note taking application .
 If you don't want to forgot your thought then it will help you a lot.
 You can set color to your note .
 You can set tag to your note.
 In this application we providing best note editor.
 You can make favourite notes.
-Also there have lots of new feature to use this application download .
+Also there have lots of new feature, to use this application download .

 ### Note :
 if you finde any bug in this application you can make issue.